Hasse principles for higher-dimensional fields

-\textbf{Theorem 3.1} Let $X$ be a smooth, proper, irreducible variety of dimension $d$ over a finitely generated field $K$.
-Let $Y=\bigcup\limits^N_{i=1} Y_i$ be a union of smooth irreducible divisors on $X$ intersecting transversally such that $X \smallsetminus Y_1$ is affine (this holds, e.g., if $Y_1$ is a smooth hyperplane section), and let $U=X \smallsetminus Y$.
-Then, for any prime $\ell$ invertible in $K$, and with the notations of the beginning of section 2, the sequence
+\textbf{Theorem 3.1} Let $K$ be a finitely generated field with algebraic closure $\overline{K}$, and let $X$ be a smooth, proper, irreducible variety of dimension $d$ over $K$.
+Let $Y=\bigcup^r_{i=1} Y_i$, with $r\geq 1$, be a union of smooth irreducible divisors on $X$ intersecting transversally such that $X \smallsetminus Y_1$ is affine (this holds, e.g., if $X$ is projective and $Y_1$ is a smooth hyperplane section), and let $U=X \smallsetminus Y$.
+Then, for any prime $\ell$, and with the notations of the beginning of section 2, the sequence